tc39/notes/es7/2016-09/sept-27.md

 MM: (clarifying motivation?)

 WH: I had the same feedback when this initially came up in TC39.
 A standard can't be just a bibliography; it needs to state what it's standardizing.
-Istvan SEBESTYEN: Waldemar, it is more than a bibliography.
+István SEBESTYEN: Waldemar, it is more than a bibliography.
 It is a compilation of normative and not-normative ECMAScript components, with normative and informative links.
 What is important that it is standard that will not change every year, and when fast-tracked is fine under the RAND IPR Regime of ISO/IEC.
 This solves the problem that Ecma will not have to fast-track its RF ECMASCript standards every year, which would not work...Too fast, for keeping the Ecma and ISO specs in synchronization.

 AWB: Please look at linked pdf, review and have decision for Thursday